 6. C Examples on Summation of a Series

 A sequence is an ordered list of numbers.
 The sum of the terms of a sequence is called a series.
-The following programs calculate the sum of a particular given series.
+The C programs in this section calculate the sum of a particular given series.
 It also calculates the sum of a A.P Series, G.P Series and H.P Series.
 A number sequence in which the difference between the consecutive terms is constant is called Arithmetic Progression and the sum of a finite arithmetic progression is called Arithmetic Series.
 A number sequence in which the ratio of the consecutive terms is constant is called Geometric Progression and the sum of a finite geometric progression is called Geometric Series.
 Harmonic Progression is the reciprocal of Arithmetic Progression.

-7. C Examples on finding the Area of Geometrical Figures
+7. C Examples on Finding the Area of Geometrical Figures

 8. C Examples on finding the Volume and Surface Area of Geometrical Figures

-9. C Examples on implementation of Floyd and Pascal’s Triangle
+9. C Examples on Implementation of Floyd and Pascal’s Triangle

 C Program to Display Floyd’s Triangle